albertopeam/Android-Infrastructure/README.md

 }

 ```
-Activity code that handles events from/toward the presenter.
+**Activity** code that handles events from/toward the presenter.
 It only shows
 a Toast with the result of the UseCase.
+If you are using support library >= 26.1.0 you can extend from activity in
+other case you must need to use **LifecycleActivity**
 ```java
 public class UpperCaseActivity
         extends LifecycleActivity {